 Police arrested two men – Pinky Johnson and John Monroe – as they attempted to board a train that night.
 The men, both migrant laborers from Virginia reported to have quit their jobs at the Edgar Thompson Steel Works that same day, were thought to have known something about the killing.

-Police also alerted authorities in nearby cities, though they were only able to provide a “poor description of the men.”
+Questioning led to the identification of Thompson and Morgan, though their whereabouts were unknown.
+Police alerted authorities in nearby cities, though they were only able to provide a “poor description of the men.”

 Thompson, a 23-year old steelworker from Rock Hill, South Carolina, who had arrived in Pittsburgh only months earlier after working as a coal miner in West Virginia, was arrested in Concord, North Carolina, eighteen months later, in May 1919.